SRv6d/rpsl-rs/README.md

 ```

-To extract each individual object, the [parse_whois_response] function can be used to parse the response into a `Vec` containing all individual [ObjectView]s within the response.
+To extract each individual object, the [parse_whois_response] function can be used to parse the response into a `Vec` containing all individual [Object]s within the response.
 Examples can be found in the function documentation.

 ## MSRV Policy